nmergulh/nmergulh/README.md

 <br />

-## Coding Journey - Ex-Business Consultant Turned Developer 🧑🏾‍💻
+## Ex-Business Consultant Turned Developer 🧑🏾‍💻

 Previously, I was consulting for 5 years within telecoms, government and banking.
 I undertook a variety of roles from PMO to Business Analyst.
 However, I wanted to become more involved in digital transformation from the technical side.
 As such, I joined [Northcoders] 13-week Full Stack Software Development course